vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 or needle \( śalya\), was thinking of a monument similar to the one uncovered in Ahicchatra, 300 km to the southeast of Thanesar, 150 km north of Kanauj.

-According to Bāṇa the ashes and bones \( kīkasa\) had been sent off for dispersal in holy places \( tīrthasthāna\), and this too would conform to the description of the aid

-. ūka  in the Viṣṇudharmottarapurāṇa, which does not mention nor refers to mortuary deposits.
+According to Bāṇa the ashes and bones \( kīkasa\) had been sent off for dispersal in holy places \( tīrthasthāna\), and this too would conform to the description of the aiḍūka  in the Viṣṇudharmottarapurāṇa, which does not mention nor refers to mortuary deposits.
 As far as one can tell—the description of this monument in the excavation report being very brief indeed—this would agree with the archaeological state of affairs in AC I, where no mortuary deposits have been reported.
 67

 Mansar

 ‘Unique’ as the structure may have appeared to the excavators at the time, I would like to draw attention to a recent excavation that has surprisingly much 66 Ghosh in EIA II, 7.
-Cf. Shrimali 1983 I, 149: ‘Even if it was an ed
+Cf. Shrimali 1983 I, 149: ‘Even if it was an eḍūka, the existing

-. ūka, the existing

 structure could not be identified with that of the Viṣṇudharmottarapurāṇa.
 The nucleus of the structure appears to be pre-Gupta—even the sizes of the bricks used are those, which were popular in the period between c.
 100 bc and c. ad 300.’